 According to MindMave, your recap email should have three main components: a “thank you,” a “common ground reference,” and a “key takeaway.”
 This lets your leads know you appreciate their time, reminds them of the important topics you covered in the call, and it gives them a quick reference point to look at next time you speak.

 Don’t: Delay or Drop the Ball on Responding to a Lead-initiated Message

 When it comes to communicating with leads, timing and persistence is everything — and forgetting or delaying your response to a lead who reached out to you could result in losing it all.
 In fact, JDR Group says that one of the most common sales mistakes is taking too long to follow up.

-Instead of letting leads go cold with a delayed or nonexistent response, reply to them as promptly as possible; preferably in the first hour, but within 24 hours should still be okay.
-Doing so will answer any questions or roadblocks preventing them from purchasing, show your leads that you care, and ultimately move the sales relationship forward.
+Instead of letting leads go cold with a delayed or nonexistent response, reply to them as promptly as possible, preferably in the first hour but within 24 hours should still be okay.
+Doing so will show your lead that you care, answer any questions or roadblocks preventing them from purchasing, and ultimately move the sales relationship forward.

 Once your leads are sales qualified and you send your first offer email or make your first call, don’t stop there.
 On average it takes five follow-ups after the initial contact to make a sale, so consistency and follow-through are key.

 Do you have any additional automated sales follow-up do’s and don’ts?
 Share them in the comments.